Imagine a world full of facts you didn’t know and how it would feel to read about them.

 New Jersey had 4 Governors in the span of 8 days in early 2002.
 The shortest term of those was served by John Farmer Jr. for 90 minutes.

-Ron Swanson’s character on Parks and Recreation is based off a real person – a woman who works in a high bureaucratic position who is also anti-government.
+Ron Swanson’s character on Parks and Recreation is based on a real person – a woman who works in a high bureaucratic position and is also anti-government.

 A man with severe OCD and a phobia of germs attempted to commit suicide with a gun to his head.
 Instead of killing him, the bullet eliminated his mental illness without any other damage.

 Soviet Russia needed lighthouses on their uninhabited Northern Coast, so they built automated lighthouses powered by small nuclear reactors.